Mass grave: 1976 Argentine coup d'état

-Mass killings

-Rwandan Genocide
+Rwandan genocide (1994)

-The Rwandan Genocide began after the unsolved death of the Rwandan president, Juvénal Habyarimana, on April 6, 1994.
+The Rwandan genocide began after the unsolved killing of the Rwandan president, Juvénal Habyarimana, on 6 April 1994.
 Extremist members of the Hutu government formed an interim wartime government.
-They called for an extermination of the Tutsi population, Hutu political opponents and Hutu whom resisted the violence.
+They called for an extermination of the Tutsi population, Hutu political opponents and Hutu who resisted the violence.
 The genocide lasted 100 days and resulted in an estimated 800,000 killings.

 Rwandan people sought refuge in gathering places such as churches and stadiums.
 An estimated 4,000–6,000 people gathered in Kibuye Catholic Church.
-Around April 17, 1994, the church was surrounded by armed civilians, police and gendarmes.
+Around 17 April 1994, the church was surrounded by armed civilians, police and gendarmes.
 Those inside were attacked with a variety of weapons including grenades, guns, and machetes.
 Survivors of the attack were sought after and killed in the following days.
 Burial of these bodies took place in at least four mass graves.

 The first mass grave resulting from this attack was discovered behind the church where several bodies were left unburied and scattered.
 In December 1995, archaeologists surveyed the area and flagged any potential human remains.
 In January 1996, forensic anthropologists located and exhumed 53 skeletal assemblages.
 A second mass grave was found under a tree marked with wire, indicating a memorial.
 Below the tree was a trench filled with multiple bodies.
 The third and fourth mass graves were found using a probe to test for deteriorating remains.
 The third grave was marked by the local population, similar to the second grave.
 The fourth grave was identified by a priest.

 Throughout the Rwandan genocide, bodies were buried in mass graves, left exposed, or disposed of through rivers.
 At least 40,000 bodies have been discovered in Lake Victoria which connects to Akagera River.